 What fields (metrics) are available?

-After you connect a data source to TapClicks, you can use that data in your reporting an insights.
-Each specific data field available through the API is called a Metric in TapClicks.
-These metrics are organized into groups of similar types of data called Data Views.
-You can view all metrics and data views for a given data source in the Connector Marketplace.
-For Google Ads, you will find a list of all metrics available for use in TapClicks, organized by data view, here: Google Ads metrics in the Connector Marketplace.
+After you connect a data source to TapClicks, you can use that data in your reports.
+These fields are organized into groups of similar types of data called Data Views.
+You can view all fields and data views for a given data source in the Connector Marketplace.
+For Google Ads, you will find a list of all dimensions and metrics available for use in TapClicks, organized by data view, here: Google Ads metrics in the Connector Marketplace.

 Why aren't all of my ad previews appearing?

 There are multiple preview type fields from Google AdWords and not all of them apply to all Ads.
 For example, Image Ad Preview is used for Display ads like banner images and GIFs, while Ad Preview is used for Search ads.

 You likely won’t find an ad that has both since they’re different ad types.
 If you filter a Google Ads widget by Advertising Network Channel or Advertising Channel, you can get to specific ad types.
 Best practice is to show these ads in separate widgets since they often have different margins and strategies behind them, in order to tell a focused story.

 The Google Ads Display tile is part of a legacy feature of TapClicks called the Network Split.
 We recommend that you instead use the filter capabilities on widgets to create the visualizations you need in the system.